ZOOLIGHTS SHINES BIGGER AND BRIGHTER

-Please purchase an Any Night Ticket if you wish to come on any of the excluded dates for Value Tickets.
+Please purchase an Any Night Ticket if you wish to come on January 8 or 9, 2016.
 If you’ve purchased a Value Ticket and wish to upgrade to an Any Night ticket, you may do so at any Admission ticket window or the Guest Services lobby at the Zoo.

 – Children two and under are free.